 Kale Pesto with Basil

-Kale and Basil Pesto is a great idea whenever you have too much kale or don’t have enough basil to make plain basil pesto!
-Eat the tasty pesto over grilled chicken, fish or veggies for a low-carb meal.
+Kale Pesto with Basil is a great idea whenever you have too much kale or don’t have enough basil to make plain basil pesto!
+Eat the tasty kale pesto over grilled chicken, fish or veggies for a low-carb meal.

-This recipe for Kale and Basil Pesto is a Public Service Announcement for all those lucky people who are growing kale in their gardens.
-I made the pesto in these photos last September when my garden was bursting with kale.
-And since I was giving kale away to anyone who stopped by, the abundance of kale led me to experiment with using it as an ingredient in pesto.
+This recipe for Kale Pesto with Basil is a Public Service Announcement for all those lucky people who are growing kale in their gardens.
+I made the pesto in these photos last September when my garden was bursting with kale, and since I was giving kale away to anyone who stopped by, the abundance of kale led me to experiment with using it as an ingredient in pesto.

 If you have kale growing in your garden, or if your CSA or Farmer’s Market gives you more kale than you know what to do with this summer, I highly recommend making this as soon as possible.